mdaadil786/Quiz-Platform/README.md

 ###  📚 Real-Time Quiz Platform(Admin Panel + User Test System)

-A professional and dynamic full-stack web-based quiz platform where admins can create, manage, and publish quizzes through one-by-one or bulk question uploads.
-Users can attempt published quizzes via a clean, timed interface with an auto-scoring system.
+A professional and dynamic full-stack web-based quiz platform where admins can create, manage, and publish quizzes through one-by-one or bulk question uploads.Users can attempt published quizzes via a clean, timed interface with an auto-scoring system.